pivotal/docs-tap/cli-plugins/apps/tutorials/get-workload-status.hbs.md

 ## Workload get

-The `tanzu apps workload get` detailed information and status about a workload.
+The `tanzu apps workload get` command provides detailed information and status about a workload.
 Workloads can be filtered with the `--namespace` flag, which specifies the namespace where the workload is deployed.

 There are multiple sections in the workload get command output.
 The following data is displayed: